Yes, but up to a limit. For all of your belongings to be fully covered, you may need to get additional coverage.

-If you’re young and have few possessions, you may not need an expensive policy, “but you need something,” says Eric Cutler, director of personal lines at Oregon Mutual Insurance in McMinnville, Ore.
+If you’re young and have few possessions, you may not need an expensive policy, “but you need something,” says Eric Cutler, Director of Personal Lines at Oregon Mutual Insurance in McMinnville, Ore.
 “As you become an adult and get out on your own, you need to know what’s covered and not covered.”

-Storage at Mom and Dad’s house
+Storage at parent’s house

 “A lot of carriers cover this, and we do as well,” says Cutler.
 “We cover personal property, whether it’s in a storage pod in the driveway, in your house or in your backyard.
 It just can’t be on the street or across the street from your house.”

 Check your policy or consult your insurance agent to find out what is covered for your belongings.

 Most home insurance policies cover storage units, but not all of them do.
 If you need to purchase additional coverage, storage insurance can help protect your belongings.
 Just be sure to itemize and document each of your belongings with receipts and photos, so you can file a claim for reimbursement should they be destroyed from a covered loss.